DaveyJH/ci-portfolio-two/README.md

 - Save files as appropriate, add, commit and push them.
 There are multiple ways to do this
   - VSCode Source Control
-    - Select the **Source Control** tab that looks like a repository fork
+    - Select the **Source Control** tab that looks like a repository branch

     ![Source Control](./readme-content/images/development/source-control.png)